 My research interests involve the body as a means of control; language use and control; virginity and purity; LGBTQ+ issues, such as internalized homophobia, gender stereotypes, the evolution of language and terminology used within the community; and the intersections of creative and academic writing.
 I have had the privilege of presenting at several conferences, including the National Conference on Undergraduate Research (twice), Winter Wheat, and East Central Writing Center Association Conference.
 I will also be speaking on a mental health panel at the 2023 Modern Language Association Convention.

 Memoirs have become my “go-to” when I am looking for a new book to read.
-My all-time favorite book (that started my love of memoirs) is When We Rise: My Life in the Movement by Cleve Jones.
-Memoirs are a way to either learn about a perspective that is different than your own or understand that there are other people who have had similar paths in life.
+A few of my favorite memoirs are When We Rise: My Life in the Movement by Cleve Jones and Sissy: A Coming of Gender Story by Jacob Tobia.
+Memoirs are a way to either learn about a perspective that is different than your own or find people who have similar experiences.
 I think it’s really important to show that creative writing can be a way of informing other people and learning something new.
-Poetry and creative nonfiction can be used to support arguments.
-I look forward to expanding my knowledge on writing and sharing my work with everyone.
-Let’s discuss!
+My favorite poet is Andrea Gibson, and my favorite book of theirs is Lord of the Butterflies.
+You can read my book review for Lord of the Butterflies here.

 If anyone has any book suggests or would just like to chat, I would love to hear from you!
 You can contact me by email (firstname.lastname@example.org) or on LinkedIn.

 Please take a look around this website.
 I am excited to continuing learning, growing, and writing.